NYU-Processor-Design/nyu-core/Documentation/00_Dev_and_Test_Docs/01_dev-test-process.md

   + The module file should be stored in the [**rtl folder**](https://github.com/NYU-Processor-Design/nyu-core/tree/889d6077905a8af8b316b49c64898d4c2cb00006/rtl).

-      + For interfaces and connection modules, a prefix is added to destingush them from base level modules.
+      + For interfaces and connection modules, a prefix is added to distinguish them from base-level modules.
 Int for interfaces and Con for connection modules.
 + Test: this is a C++ file with a design verification test that ensures your module works properly.

   + The test file belongs in the [**dv folder**](https://github.com/NYU-Processor-Design/nyu-core/tree/889d6077905a8af8b316b49c64898d4c2cb00006/dv).